-The annual disbursement is maxed at $7,500 and is set to be the higher of these two: 15 percent of your original loan balance or $500.
+The annual disbursement is set to be the greater of either 15% of your original loan balance or $500.
 You can find more information on this program and apply here.

 Finally, if you’re not currently eligible for New York State student loan forgiveness, you might qualify for a loan repayment assistance program (LRAP) from your college.

-To find out, simply go to your alma mater’s website and search for LRAP programs based on your major.
+To find out, simply go to the website of your alma mater and search for LRAP programs based on your major.
 You can also contact your school directly for more information.
-Check out Albany Law School for an example of what this looks like.

 If New York state student loan forgiveness programs don’t have anything to offer you and you’ve already defaulted on your New York student loans, there’s one more thing that might be able to help — the statute of limitations on debt.